The area of Megara

 Ancient History

-After the descent of the Dorians, new populations of Doric origin settled in the area of Megara, displacing the older population of Ionians and Boeotians who had settled in the area earlier.
-The new inhabitants, who were called Megara, created a new state based in Megara.
 In the following years, the Megarians came into conflict with their neighbors, first with the Corinthians, in the 8th century BC and later with the Athenians in the 6th century BC, the Megarian Orsippus, athlete and winner in the stadium at Olympia in 720 BC, after his victory as a military leader of the Megarians, restored the city to its old borders, after removing from the Corinthians the lands that the latter had occupied in the Megarian Earth.
 Later, the island of Salamis became the subject of a dispute between the Megarians and the Athenians.

-A stop on the city’s route is the tyrannicide of Theageni (circa 625 BC onwards), which is related to public works in the city and primarily with the so-called “Fountain of Theageni” traces of which can be found in the modern historical center of Megara.
+A stop on the city’s route is the tyrannicide of Theageni, which is related to public works in the city and primarily with the so-called “Fountain of Theageni” traces of which can be found in the modern historical center of Megara.
+The Megarei founded important colonies: Megara Yvlaia in 729 BC. and Selinundas in 629 BC.

 At the same time, a Megarean from Chalcedon, Phaleas, proposed a theory that hardly differs from the socialist one.
 The doctor Herodikos, the teacher of Hippocrates, was also a Megarian by origin, who was thoughted to be an authority on fractures and healing, which he combined with gymnastics.
 Throughout antiquity, the city highlighted philosophers, poets, historians, artists, and athletes (six Olympians).